handsontable/handsontable/docs/content/guides/styling/themes/themes.md

 ## Overview

-Handsontable themes manage most visual elements of the design and are simple to customize.
+Handsontable themes manage most visual elements of the data grid and are easy to customize, thanks to over 180 CSS variables available for each theme.
 By default, two built-in themes are available: `main` and `horizon`.
-Both themes feature dark and light modes that automatically adjust to your app's preferred color scheme.
+Both include dark and light modes that automatically detect your application's preferred color scheme.

-The themes give you control over grid elements and components, allowing you to customize properties like colors and sizes.

-## Themes demo
+## Built-in themes

-Below is a demo featuring two built-in themes and a custom theme inspired by Douglas Adams' book The Hitchhiker's Guide to the Galaxy.
-Use the dropdown above the grid to explore how different grid elements change with each theme.
+The `main` ([source](https://github.com/handsontable/handsontable/blob/develop/handsontable/src/styles/themes/main.scss)) theme offers a spreadsheet-like interface, perfect for batch-editing tasks and providing users with a familiar experience, similar to other popular spreadsheet software on the market.

+The `horizon` ([source](https://github.com/handsontable/handsontable/blob/develop/handsontable/src/styles/themes/horizon.scss)) theme, on the other hand, is better suited for data display and analysis.
+It hides the vertical lines between columns, giving it a cleaner and more lightweight feel.

+Keep in mind that starting from version `15.0`, importing a theme is required.

 <div :class="['theme-examples', $parent.$parent.themeName]">
 <div class="theme-examples-controls">